The NCSEHE Building Legacy and Capacity Workshop Series

 - Is it possible to move beyond geographical limitations to create supportive, technology-enabled third spaces?

-In trying to resolve these questions and work towards evidence-based advice to policymakers and practitioners, this workshop brings together a group of subject matter experts who come at the topic from different perspectives.
+In trying to resolve these questions and work towards evidence-based advice to policymakers and practitioners, this workshop brought together a group of subject matter experts who come at the topic from different perspectives.
 These include researchers who have explored migration and completion patterns of regional and remote students, provided a more finely grained picture of the remote student cohort in particular and highlighted the importance of effective online delivery to any successful strategy.

-At the same time, we will learn from equity practitioners, and senior managers, who have designed and implemented university-wide strategies or initiatives to support students from regional and remote backgrounds in accessing and succeeding in higher education.
+At the same time, we learned from equity practitioners, and senior managers, who have designed and implemented university-wide strategies or initiatives to support students from regional and remote backgrounds in accessing and succeeding in higher education.
 The featured case studies provide insights into both strategic approaches and tailored interventions to improve participation and completion outcomes for students from regional and remote backgrounds.
 The workshop also includes the voices and insights of policymakers who have the opportunity to set the framework and provide incentives for addressing the structural barriers to equitable outcomes for individuals in regional and remote locations and the universities they choose to attend.